Welcome to the Eastern Sierra Book Festival webpage. We’re glad you’re here.

 The book festival is a one-day celebration of books, writing, reading, and publishing.
 It is held annually in July at the beautiful Mammoth Museum at Hayden Cabin in Mammoth Lakes, California, on the Eastside of the Sierra Nevada.

 The book festival opened in 2018 and grew significantly in 2019.
 In 2020 it moved online, but ran for six wonderful hours of author presentations and interviews.
 For 2021, the festival was (a)live again and set attendance records despite being baptized with some afternoon sprinkles.
+In 2022, our fifth year, we were honored to welcome new vendors, LOTS of new authors, an ancient book, and lots of surprises.

 Here’s an interview with Jennifer Crittenden, the organizer of the book festival and author of The Mammoth Letters and Working Dogs of the Eastern Sierra, with Christopher Platt, head librarian of Mono Co libraries and Stacy Adler, superintendent of Mono Co schools, on their Oxygen Starved podcast in which they talk about the origins of the festival, as well as writing and reading and what makes the Eastern Sierra so intoxicating.